primesoft-group/oneoffixx-docs/_pages/install/en/server-sql-install.md

 language: en
 ---

-This document describes the installation of a SQL server for OneOffixx.

-The OneOffixx server can in principle also be used with a [SQL Express Edition](http://www.microsoft.com/en-us/server-cloud/products/sql-server-editions/sql-server-express.aspx) without any issues.
+The OneOffixx server can basically also be used with a [SQL Express Edition](http://www.microsoft.com/en-us/server-cloud/products/sql-server-editions/sql-server-express.aspx) without any issues.
 This alternative is only recommended as a test environment or for small companies.

 Please install the SQL server with the installation package provided by Microsoft.